 Reverse Osmosis & Water Treatment in Egypt

-Egypt is a nation of eighty-four million people in north-Africa, it also controls the Sinai Peninsula, part of the Middle East and western-Asia.
+Egypt is a nation of ninety-five million people in north-Africa, it also controls the Sinai Peninsula, part of the Middle East and western-Asia.
 Thus, Egypt controls the only land bridge between Africa and remainder of Eastern Hemisphere.
 It also controls the Suez Canal, a sea link between the Indian Ocean and the Mediterranean Sea.

 Egypt's major environmental issues include: